cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-This regular expression is only used when the *promiser* contains not
-only the name of the package, but its version and architecture also.
-In
-that case, this expression should contain a single parenthesized
-back-reference to extract the name of the package from the string.
-The
-regex may match a portion of the string (see [Anchored vs. unanchored
-regular expressions](#Anchored-vs_002e-unanchored-regular-expressions))

 #### package_noverify_regex

+**Description**: Regular expression to match verification failure output

+An anchored regular expression to match output from a package verification
+command.
+If the output string matches this expression, the package is deemed
+broken.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression to match verification failure output

 **Example**: